puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 After signing a new node's certificate, it may take up to 30 minutes before that node appears in the console and begins retrieving configurations.
 You can use live management or the CLI to trigger a puppet run manually on the node if you want to see it right away.

 If you need to remove certificates (e.g., during reinstallation of a node), you can use the `puppet cert clean <node name>` command on the CLI.

-### Verifying Your License

-When you purchased Puppet Enterprise, you should have been sent a `license.key` file that lists how many nodes you can deploy.
-For PE to run without logging license warnings, **you should copy this file to the puppet master node as `/etc/puppetlabs/license.key`.** If you don't have your license key file, please email <sales@puppetlabs.com> and we'll re-send it.

-Note that you can download and install Puppet Enterprise on up to ten nodes at no charge.
-No license key is needed to run PE on up to ten nodes.

 * * *